Rethinking insurance - how patient journeys can be digitised

 Meeting the users’ lifestyles

-The digital health assistant from XUND provides insurance companies a scalable way to expand their digital portfolio and turn into a holistic healthcare provider.
+The digital health assistant from XUND provides insurance companies a scalable way to expand their digital portfolio and turn into holistic healthcare providers.
 XUND adapts to the user’s lifestyle by being accessible right on the smartphone everywhere and anytime.